How to Draw George Washington

 Conclusion

-This lesson is part of a collection of US Presidents drawing tutorials, featuring some of the most notable figures who have made significant contributions to the country.
+This tutorial is part of a collection of US Presidents drawing tutorials, featuring some of the most notable figures who have made significant contributions to the country.
 Be sure to study the entire collection and follow on social media for updates on new tutorials.